-Businesses should audit appropriate website(s) and app(s) for strengths and weaknesses.
+Businesses should audit the appropriate website(s) and app(s) for strengths and weaknesses.
 For example, if a business has blazing-fast page speed and a robust payment gateway but a low conversion rate, it is possible that branding and content need improvement.
-No matter how good website infrastructure is, if visitors are not compelled to buy or act, they never will reach the checkout page or respond to your call to action.
+No matter how good website infrastructure is if visitors are not compelled to buy or act, they never will reach the checkout page or respond to your call to action.

 Furthermore, if visual content is strong but site performance is lacking, businesses should invest in technology that improves page speed, checkout convenience and customer service.
 Any difficulty finding or buying products/services can ruin an otherwise engaging experience for current and potential customers.

 To boost conversions, a website’s UX should feel and perform like it is from 2018.
 This requires keeping up with the latest technology and design trends, such as mobile-first optimization and simple, iconic aesthetics.